 Go directly to the report

-Vinnova's follow-up of the Swedish life science sector shows a continued clear growth in the industry, which is also increasing strongly in exports.
+Vinnova's follow-up of the Swedish life science sector shows a continued clear growth of the industry, which is also increasing strongly in exports.
 Vinnova now presents the latest statistics on Sweden's life science companies - a government assignment that began in 2021.

-- Life science is an important area of strength for Sweden where the companies that these statistics describe play a decisive role, says Darja Isaksson, director general of Vinnova.
-I hope that the statistics can form the basis for important discussions about how we can continue to strengthen and develop Swedish life science, so that Sweden can play an important role as an innovative force internationally, for example in the introduction of precision medicine.
+"Life science is an important area of strength for Sweden, where the companies described in these statistics play a crucial role," says Darja Isaksson, director general of Vinnova.
+I hope that the statistics can form the basis for important discussions on how we can continue to strengthen and develop Swedish life science, so that Sweden can play an important role as an innovative force internationally, for example in the introduction of precision medicine.

 I hope that the statistics can form the basis for important discussions about how we can continue to strengthen and develop Swedish life science, so that Sweden can play an important role as an innovative force internationally, for example in the introduction of precision medicine.